TorchSSL/TorchSSL/README.md

 <img src="./figures/logo.png"  width = "100" height = "100" align=center />

+# News
+If you want to join TorchSSL team, please e-mail 646842131@qq.com for more information.
+We plan to add more SSL algorithms and expand TorchSSL from CV to NLP and Speech.

 # TorchSSL: A PyTorch-based Toolbox for Semi-Supervised Learning

 An all-in-one toolkit based on PyTorch for semi-supervised learning (SSL).
 We implmented 9 popular SSL algorithms to enable fair comparison and boost the development of SSL algorithms.